 This blog was last posted in 2014.
 As the new school year begins, this young mans viewpoint of peer exclusion helped him (and his parents) to go in another direction altogether.
 We hope it inspires you too. – Aspergers101

-When asked about living with Autism, without prompt nor expectation of any kind, this quote came from our son Sam during an interview for the documentary “Coping to Excelling”.
+When asked about living with Autism, without prompt nor expectation of any kind, this quote came from our son Sam (then 15 years of age) during an interview for the documentary “Coping to Excelling”.

 “Don’t worry about the impairments that God included in this package….think about the good stuff in the package God gave you.” -Sam Allen July 2011

 These are Sam’s words of advice to anyone living with an impairment, disability or challenge of any kind.
 His words, though brief, are quite powerful for someone in their mid-teens.
 I share this because as a person of faith, this is a good way of thinking…maybe for us all.

 Chances are anyone with High Functioning Autism or Aspergers Syndrome are not just challenged with the autism but with the comorbidities that typically go along with the diagnosis of ASD.
 Comorbidities such as ADD, ADHD, OCD, bi-polar or anxiety (to name a few) all challenge and can hinder daily life.
 We fight daily to overcome these obstacles while oftentimes losing sight of the strengths that do come with the Asperger or HFA diagnosis.